ali-ghanbari/objsim/README.md

 We believe such an efficient and effective method for patch prioritization will contribute significantly for bringing APR systems to everyday programming.

-### References
+***

-:one: Tan, et al., "Anti-patterns in search-based program repair," in FSE'16.
+:three: Tan, et al., "Anti-patterns in search-based program repair," in FSE'16.

-:two: Wen, et al., "Context-Aware Patch Generation for Better Automated Program Repair," in ICSE'18.
+:four: Wen, et al., "Context-Aware Patch Generation for Better Automated Program Repair," in ICSE'18.

-:three: Le, et al., "History Driven Program Repair," in SANER'16.
+:five: Le, et al., "History Driven Program Repair," in SANER'16.